What is AMO®?

 The curriculum is written for children who can read and write.
 However, it has also been used with youth and young adults.
 Every lesson plan is developed on a biblical principle that is derived from the lesson’s reading content.
 When you teach by principles, it is possible to include readers and writers of any age, as the Holy Spirit enlightens the understanding of each student at his individual learning threshold.

 The gateway into our AMO® Program is attending an AMO® Teacher Training.
 Here you will learn all you need to know to get started.
 This five-day workshop is just the beginning of a long-term commitment to equip yourself for discipling others.
-Click here to see our training schedule and register online.
+Click here to register for online training.

 The bare necessities are: